Trinidad and Tobago travel advice

 Other entry requirements

-You must show proof of a return or onward ticket, and that you will have enough funds for your stay.
+You must show a return or onward ticket and proof of sufficient funds to cover your stay.

 Children and travel